 Some sources claim that lavender is technically not an anti-inflammatory essential oil, while others claim that it is anti-inflammatory.
 However, whether or not the oil is considered anti-inflammatory doesn’t really matter.
 It’s still one of the best essential oils for inflammation due to its effectiveness when dealing with inflammatory conditions.9

-Lavender has the ability to promote healing, as well as help keep infection at bay and is commonly used for any sort of skin problem including acne, irritation, wounds, burns, bites, and more.
-It is believed to be skin-regenerating and a mild pain reliever.10 Additionally, it contains calmative and balancing properties and because of this, it is especially useful when dealing with skin inflammation.
+Lavender has the ability to promote healing, as well as help keep infection at bay.
+Lavender is commonly used for any sort of skin problem including acne, irritation, wounds, burns, bites, and more.
+It is believed to be skin-regenerating and a mild pain reliever.10 Additionally, it contains calmative and balancing properties.
+Because of this, it is especially useful when dealing with skin inflammation.